mmat1/skynet-ai-2025/README.md

 Certifiable Inc. faces several challenges due to the anticipated increase in certification requests:

 - Manual grading of short-answer questions and architecture submissions is time-consuming.
+- Currently, Certifiable, Inc. has on average 200 candidates per week seeking certification across the U.S.
+- Candidate certifications are expected to grow 5-10X based on oversees expansion as well as the anticipated 21% growth over the next 4 years.
 - The current system may not be able to handle the increased volume of certification requests.
 - Ensuring the accuracy and reliability of the certification process is critical.